This weekend, I found out our kind, elderly landlady's husband of over 60 years had died. Not a few days ago, but back in June.

 Such is the state of neighborly relations in most of America today.
 A slight nod of the head, a brief hello in the hallway or perhaps helping with a car stuck in the snow during winter.
 That's usually the most communication many of us have with those who are physically closer to us than most of our relatives.

 I don't fault my neighbor for not sharing the news of Helen's husband's death.
-It's clear that I haven't been fulfilling my Islamic duty towards her or my other neighbors.
+It's clear that I haven't been fulfilling my Islamic duty towards her or my other neighbors when there are clear cut instruction Hadith and Quran about neighbors and their rights.
 If I had, she probably would have told me about the death.

 I, too, am guilty of the "hello in the hallway" syndrome when it comes to how I treat my neighbors.
 This is despite the fact that the Prophet Muhammad (peace and blessings be upon him) once said, "Jibril kept recommending treating neighbors with kindness until I thought he would assign a share of inheritance" (Bukhari and Muslim).